-- Lunch Duty: Students report to an adult the last 10 minutes of lunch to help clean up the cafeteria. - Detention: Up to 1 hour as assigned starting immediately after school; students will be in a monitored study hall and/or help clean up campus. - Friday School: Up to 1 hour and 45 minutes as assigned starting immediately after school on LIFs.
-Students will be in a monitored study hall and/or help clean up campus. - Saturday School: 8:00am-11:30am on Saturdays; monitored study hall; may include campus clean-up.
-Failure to serve Saturday School may result in a 2-day Short Term Suspension. - In-School Suspension: Students are allowed to come to school but report to a separate classroom to be monitored.
+- Lunch Duty: Students report to an adult the last 10 minutes of lunch to help clean up the cafeteria. - Detention: Up to 1 hour as assigned starting immediately after school; students will be in a monitored study - Friday School: Up to 1 hour and 45 minutes as assigned starting immediately after school on LIFs.
+Students will be in a monitored study hall and/or help clean up campus. - In-School Suspension: Students are allowed to come to school but report to a separate classroom to be monitored.
 Students do not go to regular classes or lunch.
 (School Board Policy 3314) - Short-Term Suspension (STS): The removal of a student from one or more classes for a period of 1-10 school days.
 Missed school work is available upon request.
 (School Board Policy 3321) - Long-Term Suspension (LTS): The removal of a student from one or more classes for a period of 11-90 days.
 Missed school work is NOT available for Long Term Suspension.
 (School Board Policy 3323) - Emergency Expulsion: The removal of a student from school for an indefinite period of time.
 An emergency expulsion may be necessary if a student poses danger to self or others.
 (School Board Policy 3323)